 ENLL 500 Practicum 1: Mentoring Experience Part 1

-ENLL 550: Cultural Experience (An online course combined with 40 hours of experience working with students and families of a different culture)
+ENLL 550: Cultural Immersion (An online course combined with 40 hours of experience working with students and families of a different culture)

 Spring (9 credits)